SimonaAndreeva/SimonaAndreeva/README.md

 **20 years old & from Bulgaria.**

-- :computer: I'm majoring in Informatics & Web Design at NBU.
+- :fountain_pen: I'm majoring in Informatics & Web Design at NBU.

 - :computer: I'm currently a Web Developer at JT Design.